-Why Men’s-Rights Activism Is the Gateway Drug for the Alt-Right
+Men’s-Rights Activism Is the Gateway Drug for the Alt-Right

 “No evidence necessary, just point your finger, ladies, and men will go to prison,” he declared.
 “Just say the word and their reputations and careers will be ruined.
 Simply bat your eyes at a policeman and he’ll snatch up any ex-boyfriend you feel jilted by.”

 Cantwell is hardly the only alt-rightist with a past as a men’s-rights activist.
 Media gadfly, “sick Hillary” conspiracy theorist, and self-help guru Mike Cernovich was known for his men’s-rights talk before he turned to Trump and the alt-right — though he now claims to have broken with the movement.
-Canadian YouTube “philosopher” Stefan Molyneux declared himself an MRA long before he became a darling of the alt-right (and he recently conducted an interview with the author of that notorious Google memo, James Damor).
+Canadian YouTube “philosopher” Stefan Molyneux declared himself an MRA long before he became a darling of the alt-right (and he recently conducted an interview with the author of that notorious Google memo, James Damore).
 Peter Tefft, a young man with a fashy hairdo who was famously disowned by his family after being outed as one of the torch-carrying marchers in Charlottesville, went through a men’s-rights phase before declaring himself a fascist, according to his nephew in an interview with CNN.

 There are good reasons why men’s-rights activism has served for so many as a gateway drug to the alt-right: Both movements appeal to men with fantasies of violent, sometimes apocalyptic redemption — and, like Cantwell, a tendency to express these fantasies in bombastic prose.
 And both movements are based on a bizarro-world ideology in which those with the most power in contemporary society are the true victims of oppression.